gkorgkolis/TCS/README.md

 ## 🧪 Quick Start

 Notebooks for reproducible experiments and demo scripts (`running_examples.ipynb`) are available in the `code/notebooks/` folder.
 Experimental results are available in `code/data/results/`.

+## 📔 Available Notebooks

+We provide various `.ipynb` notebooks not only for reproducing the experimental results of the paper but also for getting started with our codebase.
+Specifically:

+- `exp_0_increasing_density.ipynb` contains experiments on the impact of using the sparsity penalty in the simulation on synthetic data against the number of edges
+- `ex_1_dense_output.ipynb` contains an experiment on using a dense graph as input to the TCS algorithm from the 1st phase of TCS.
+It also contains our experimental results on using the ground truth graph (oracle graph) with the sparsity penalty (see Figures 3a and 3b of our paper)
+- `exp_2_oracle_graph.ipynb` illustrates the behavior of TCS given the oracle graph as the 1st phase's output
+- `exp_3_vs_baselines.ipynb` contains baseline comparisons between TCS, CausalTime and non-causal simulators (CPAR, TVAE) (Table 3 of our paper)
+- `exp_4_cd_efficacy.ipynb` corresponds to our CD Efficacy experiments (Table 2 of our paper)
+- `running_examples.ipynb` represents two running examples of the TCS codebase: (i) one running a single TCS simulation with a configuration of PCMCI Causal Discovery algorithm, ADDSTCN (TCDF) predictor and spline noise estimators and (ii) an optimized TCS simulation with our proposed Min-max selection scheme.

 ## 📁 Structure